-Drainless abdominoplasty is a newer technique using progressive tension sutures to avoid using drains.
-After abdominoplasty surgery, it is common for fluid to develop under the skin as part of the healing process.
-If the fluid is not removed it will form a seroma.
-Traditionally, drains have been used to remove the seroma fluid.
-However, drains are uncomfortable and can be cumbersome.
+Drainless abdominoplasty is a newer technique that uses progressive tension sutures to avoid using drains.
+After traditional tummy tuck Atlanta surgery, it is common for fluid to develop under the skin as part of the healing process.
+If excess fluid is not removed, it can form a seroma—or fluid-filled portion of skin tissue.

-Drainless abdominoplasty uses suture to fix the skin and fat to the fascia in a pattern which eliminates the space between the skin and fascia, preventing the formation of seroma fluid.
-The suturing technique is called progressive tension sutures and it reduces tension on the tissues and improves scarring.
-Dr. DiFrancesco is known for the no drain abdominoplasty in Atlanta.
+Drainless abdominoplasty uses sutures to affix the skin and fat tissue to the fascia in a pattern that prevents the formation of seroma fluid by tightening the space between the skin and the fascia.
+This suturing technique uses what’s known as progressive tension sutures, which reduce tension on tissues and improve scarring.

 An extended abdominoplasty is used in patients who have severe skin laxity extending to the hips or love handles.
-This is common in patients who lose significant weight.
-The disadvantage of the extended abdominoplasty is the length of the scar.
-The extended abdominoplasty not only flattens the stomach but lifts the thighs and hips.
+This condition is common in patients who lose significant weight, especially those who lose weight over a short period of time.